| The war lords palace

 bound to defend your honour.

-Balls, said the woman.
+Balls, said the young woman.

 Bint-Anath!
 Berengar was genuinely shocked.